-Nonspendable Fund Balance.
-The amounts reported as Nonspendable are resources of the District that are not in spendable format.
+Non-spendable Fund Balance.
+The amounts reported as Non-spendable are resources of the District that are not in spendable format.
 They are either non-liquid resources such as inventory or prepaid items, or the resources are legally or contractually required to be maintained intact.

 Restricted Fund Balance.
 Amounts that are reported as Restricted are those resources of the District that have had a legal restriction placed on their use either from statute, WAC, or other legal requirements that are beyond the control of the board of directors.
-Restricted fund balance includes anticipated recovery of revenues that have been received but are restricted as to their usage.
+Restricted Fund Balance includes anticipated recovery of revenues that have been received but are restricted as to their usage.

 Committed Fund Balance.
 Amounts that are reported as Committed are those resources of the District that have had a limitation placed upon their usage by formal action of the District's board of directors.
-Commitments are made either through a formal adopted board resolution or are related to a school board policy.
+Commitments are made either through a formal adopted board resolution or are related to an established policy of the board.
 Commitments may only be changed when the resources are used for the intended purpose or the limitation is removed by a subsequent formal action of the board of directors.